lolmaus/breakpoint-slicer/README.md

 If you want anti-overlapping for units other than px, you can add them to `$slicer-anti-overlap-corrections` like this:

     $slicer-anti-overlap-corrections: 1px, -0.1em, -0.1rem

+Keep in mind that using an overlap correction for relative values will most likely result in a gap instead of an overlap.
+This could be resolved by taking base font size into consideration and calculating a correction that would be equal to 1px, but Breakpoint Slicer is not yet capable of that.

 The default value for `$slicer-anti-overlap-corrections` is `1px`.